Definability and Interpolation within Decidable Fixpoint Logics: Preliminaries

 \subsection{Transition systems and their logics}

 A special kind of signature is a \emph{transition system signature} $\Sigma$ consisting of a finite set of unary predicates (corresponding to a set of propositions) and binary predicates (corresponding to a set of actions).
 A structure for such a signature is a \emph{transition system}.
 Trees allowing both edge labels and node labels have a natural interpretation as transition systems.

 We will be interested in two logics over transition system signatures.
-One is \emph{monadic second-order logic} (denoted \mso) --- where second-order quantification is only over unary relations. \mso is contained in \gso, because unary relations are trivially guarded.
+One is \emph{monadic second-order logic} (denoted \mso)---where second-order quantification is only over unary relations. \mso is contained in \gso, because unary relations are trivially guarded.
 While {\mso} and \gso can be interpreted over arbitrary signatures, there are logics like \emph{modal logic} that have syntax specific to transition system signatures.
 Another is the \emph{modal $\mu$-calculus} (denoted $\Lmu$), an extension of modal logic with fixpoints.
 Given a transition system signature $\Sigma$, formulas $\phi \in \Lmu[\Sigma]$ can be generated using the grammar $\phi ::= P ~ | ~ X ~ | ~ \phi \wedge \phi ~ | ~ \neg \phi ~ | ~ \dmodality{\rho}{\phi} ~|~ \mu X . \phi$ where $P$ is a unary relation in $\Sigma$ and $\rho$ is a binary relation in $\Sigma$.
-The formulas $\mu X . \phi$ are required to use the variable $X$ only positively in $\phi$, and the semantics define a least-fixpoint operation based on $\phi$.
-It is well-known that $\Lmu$ can be translated into {\mso} \cite{ArnoldN01}.
+The formulas $\mu X . \phi$ are required to use the variable $X$ only positively in $\phi$.
+The meaning of a $\mu$-calculus formula can be seen by the following straightforward conversion into $\lfp$: \begin{prop} For every $\phi \in \Lmu[\Sigma]$ there is a formula $\psi(x) \in \lfp[\Sigma]$ such that for every transition system $\fM$ over $\Sigma$ and every node $v$ in $\fM$, the formula $\phi$ holds at $v$ in $\fM$ iff $\fM, v \models \psi(x)$. \end{prop}

+\begin{proof} We proceed by induction on the structure of $\phi$.
+We let $\psi'$ denote the inductive translation of $\phi'$.